 English is widely spoken in Latin America, especially in areas that are popular tourist destinations, in cities, and among young people.

 French is not the native language of any Latin American nation.
-However, it is spoken in some regions of Latin America, including Haiti and French Guyana, where it is the primary language.
+However, it is spoken in some regions of Latin America, including Haiti and French Guiana, where it is the primary language.

-According to the English Proficiency Index 2019 show, “GROWTH WITHOUT PROGRESS,” Latin America is the only region in the world to have experienced a decline in average adult English skills since 2017.
+According to the English Proficiency Index 2021, “GROWTH WITHOUT PROGRESS,” Latin America is the only region in the world to have experienced a decline in average adult English skills since 2019.

 Mexico and Brazil, the region’s two most populous countries, registered declines in English proficiency.
 Costa Rica has improved its English proficiency the most out of any country in the area since last year.